Armand-Morin/nft-pricing/README.md

 3. **Similar Fit Frenchie Comparison**:
    - **Similarity-Based Pricing**: Identify Fit Frenchies with similar attributes and use their trade prices to estimate the price for the target Frenchie.
    - **Averaging Approach**: Average the trade prices of similar Fit Frenchies to get a more accurate estimate for the target Fit Frenchie.
 The `knn.ipynb` is showing how to find the nft with the most similar attriburtes and pair, triple etc ... attributes.
-Then we get the average of tohose and i weight the average accross all similar clusters to find the price of the nft.
+Then we get the average of those and i weight the average accross all similar clusters to find the price of the nft.
    ```
    Final weighted normalized price: 1.46
    Most recent floor price: 0.93